Common Italian swear words to keep your hands away

 Bonus : Rompicoglioni

 This last curse word is a variation of the Italian swear word rompiscatole which literally translates to “box breaker” but actually means “pain in the neck”.
-Rompicoglioni, on the other hand, is a step-up for those irritating people you may cross paths with and translates as “pain in the a$$.”
+Rompicoglioni, on the other hand, is a step-up for those irritating people you may cross paths with and translates as “pain in the ass.”

 Example: Ti lamenti sempre, sei davvero un rompicoglioni!